-Based on measured waist circumference.
-A waist circumference of ≥ 94 cm for men and ≥ 80 cm for women indicates that they are at increased risk of developing chronic disease.
+1. Based on measured waist circumference.
+A waist circumference of \geq 94 cm for men and \geq 80 cm for women indicates that they are at increased risk of developing chronic disease.

-2. CI = A statistical term describing a range (interval) of values within which we can be 'confident' that the true value lies, usually
+2. CI = A statistical term describing a range (interval) of values within which we can be 'confident' that the true value lies, usually because it has a 95% or higher chance of doing so.

 Chart: AIHW.
-Source: AIHW analysis of ABS 2019a.
+Source: AIHW analysis of ABS 2019a